Overall the Chihuahua breed is relatively healthy. They live the longest of all the dog breeds and sometimes even make it into their twenties!

 Shivering

 Chihuahuas tend to shiver a lot.
-It can be caused by several different things.
+Shaking can be caused by several different things.
 The most common reason is that they are cold.
+Being that their breed comes from a hot climate, they have trouble dealing with chilly temperatures.

 Chihuahuas also shiver when they are stressed, excited or frightened.
+Hypoglycemia can cause shivering too.

 Teeth Problems

-Chihuahuas have very small mouths, which often causes dental problems with overcrowding their teeth.
+Chihuahuas have very small mouths, which often causes dental problems with overcrowded teeth.
+The overcrowding causes food build-up, which causes decay and tooth loss.

 Congestive Heart Failure